 We are going to start this article with a mind-boggling statistic: A business’ inventory carrying costs will generally land between 20% to 30% of its total inventory value.
 You read that correctly.
 For a company with an inventory value of $1 million, its carrying cost is over 20% of that value annually.
 The annual inventory carrying cost just to “hold” that inventory would be around $250,000, or 25% of $1 million.
 These carrying costs include warehousing, logistics, insurance, depreciation, and opportunity costs.
 These costs are often unaccounted for and eat away at profits in a substantial way.

-When inventory intensive business face financial difficulties or cash flow problems, selling off excess inventory can quickly provide the funds they need to meet immediate financial obligations.
+When inventory-intensive businesses face financial difficulties or cash flow problems, selling excess inventory can quickly provide the funds they need to meet immediate financial obligations.
 Managing inventory effectively is crucial to alleviate financial pressures and allow businesses to make the most of their resources.
 Many retailers have closed down recently because they were unable to manage their inventory levels properly, which caused a serious financial strain on the business.

 Essential Considerations in Financial Costs of Excess Inventory